wwsd/wwsd.github.io/_posts/2015-12-02-0-to-60-in-Markdown.md

 ### Images

 How about images?
-Like links they are added by placing a `!` before your image name inbetween square brackets, then immediately follow by your image URL in parantheses like this
+Like links they are added by placing a `!` before your image name inbetween square brackets, then immediately followed by your image URL in parantheses like this

 {% raw  %}
     ![IMAGE_TITLE](PICTURE_URL)